Many Canadians love hockey.

 - Players should wear:

-- a CSA approved hockey helmet with a face mask.
-Replace your helmet every five years.
+- a CSA (Canadian Standards Association) approved hockey helmet with a face mask.
+Helmets should be replaced every five years.

 - mouth guard

 - shin, elbow and shoulder pads

 - All equipment should fit properly and be in good condition.

 - Learn and always follow the rules of the game.
 This helps keep everyone safe.

 - Stretching before each practice and game, and cooling down afterwards can help prevent injuries.